Svecofennian orogeny: Lapland-Savo orogeny

 Prior to the onset of orogeny the Archean-aged craton of what is today northeastern Fennoscandia rifted creating an ocean basin, the "pre-Svecofennian Ocean", that then closed during the Svecofennian orogeny.
 The closure of this basin was indebted to subduction and resulted thus both in the formation of igneous rocks and the emplacement of the Jormua and Outokumpu ophiolites about 1950 million years ago.
 In the later stages of the Lapland-Savo orogeny an island arc, the Knaften arc, accreted to the Keitele-Karelia-Norrbotten collage.

 Fennian orogeny

 The stage to the Fennian orogeny was set by a collision between Keitele and Karelia about 1920–1910 million years ago which resulted in a reorganization of the local plate tectonics.
-As concequence the Bergslagen microcontinents collided with the Keitele–Karelia collage starting the Fennian orogeny.
+As a consequence the Bergslagen microcontinents collided with the Keitele–Karelia collage starting the Fennian orogeny.
 The until then linear Fennian orogen was "buckled" from 1870 million years ago onwards due to an orthogonal change in tectonic compressive stress.
 This resulted in various oroclines around the Gulf of Bothnia.